Skip to Content

 Seniors know more than anyone that Vegas isn’t as cheap as it once was.
 Over the years and decades, affordable food, drink, and entertainment options have slowly evaporated, leaving your wallet a bit lighter.

-Senior Discounts on the Las Vegas Strip
+Senior Discounts on the Strip

-A $2 senior discount is offered to those 65 or older.
+A $5 senior discount is offered to those 65 or older.

 See my review of Titanic: The Artifact Exhibit!